-NOTE: All measurements are metric (if you want inches simply divide the numbers by 25.4).
+NOTE: All measurements are metric (for inches divide by 25.4).
 The valving list starts at the piston face and goes towards the base plate.
 Valve specs are listed by (QUANTITY) THICKNESS x DIAMETER.
-If there is a number in parentheses that means quantity.
-If there is no number in parentheses the quantity is one.
 Example: (2).20x40 means quantity two, 20 hundredths of a millimeter thick by 40 millimeters in diameter.